adiawara/Hello-World/README.md

 # Hello-World
-This repository has been create in the learning process how to create a repository
+This repository has been created in the learning process how to create a repository